space-wizards/docs/src/en/proposals/dragonjspider-Wawaspecies.md

 ## Background
 We have discussed this a lot on the discord, leading to this proposal (starting from https://discord.com/channels/310555209753690112/1212937078153805844/1220355368228618310).
 There have been a lot of ideas behind this, and there may be more that were overlooked.
 Feel free to read all of it, but this doc will also summarise what were agreed to be good ideas, as well as the more experimental/system effecting changes.
-We also understand that there may be some copyright issues with this, so I will attatch any permissions to this as well, If and when any are given.
+We also understand that there may be some copyright issues with this, so I will attach any permissions to this as well, If and when any are given.

 ## Copyright permissions
 Currently we have permission from a dev of Downpour, expeditions specifically.
 Whilst this isn't "proper" approval, more of a semi-approval, we believe it allows us to continue with a project of making a "Scug Inspired" species.
 The following screenshots are provided courtesy of fairlysadpanda.